quinnwong31/RiskReturnAnalysis/README.md

 2. Click on the 'Run' button to execute each cell.
 This will execute the code in each cell and display the results.

-3. Exceute Import Phase.
+3. Execute Import Phase.
 In this phase, fund data is imported via a csv file that contains data for four funds: 'Soros Fund Management LLC', 'Paulson & CO Inc', '', 'Tiger Global Management LLC', 'Berkshire Hathaway Inc' and the S&P 500.

 ![Import](/images/jupyter_import.jpg)